Into the heart of Eurasia.

 Salaam Central Asia

-From June, 1997, until July, 1999, I served as a Peace Corp Volunteer in Kazakhstan.
-My Peace Corps site was located in Karatau, Kazakhstan, in southern Kazakhstan.
-I taught English as a Foreign Language and Computer Keyboarding to Kazakh and Russian students.
-When I am not in Karatau, you will usually find me in Almaty, Kazakhstan.
-Almaty, pronounced Almata in Kazakh, was where I loaded up on my chocolate chip cookies.
+From June 1997 until July 1999.
+I served as a Peace Corps Volunteer in Kazakhstan.
+My Peace Corps site was in Karatau, Kazakhstan, in southern Kazakhstan.
+I taught English as a Foreign Language and Computer Keyboarding at the Karatau Lyceum.
+My two years in Karatau allowed me to live with a Kazakh host family and experience the Kazakh language, culture, and food.

 I returned to the US in July 1999 and was offered a contract as a Program Recruiter with the American Councils for International Education (ACCELS/ACTR) in Bishkek, Kyrgyzstan.
 I got to see much of the Kyrgyz Republic and live with a Kyrgyz host family.
 I even got to visit Uzbekistan.

 After 13 years, I was offered a teaching position at the Miras International School in Almaty.
 I stayed for three years and visited my host sisters in Aktau.
 On the way, I got to fly over the Aral Sea.
 While in Almaty, I trained with Nikolai Ge, the former coach for the Kazakhstan National Weightlifting Team, at Reactor Crossfit.